ultramookie/tablo_check/README.md

 tablo_check
 ===========

-Simple shell script to check Tablo and ping Dead Mans Snitch.
+Simple shell script to check Tablo and ping Dead Mans Snitch, HealthChecks.io or any cron monitoring site.

 Cron it to make it run.